 Overview

-Many agents are reluctant to “get involved” with buyers or homeowners when it comes to the subject of “choosing a lender.
+Many agents are reluctant to “get involved” with buyers or homeowners when it comes to choosing a lender.
+And with good reason.

-Take a moment and reflect upon the worst “hair pulling – Xanax popping – wine guzzling” transactions, YOU’VE personally ever experienced (while still not collecting a commission check).
+Take a moment and reflect upon the worst “hair pulling – Xanax popping – wine guzzling” transactions YOU’VE personally ever experienced (while still not collecting a commission check).

-I’ll wager; it was the buyer’s choice of lender, at the very epicenter of the chaos, that evoked your murderous thoughts and depression-like mood swings.
+I’ll wager it was the buyer’s choice of lender, at the very epicenter of the chaos, that evoked your murderous thoughts and depression-like mood swings.

 At the heart of the matter, there was NO Agent –NO MLO relationship before (and during) the transaction.